- 1 What is Eid Al Fitr?

 After waking up early, people perform the first prayer of the day ” Lfajr prayer “.
 Then, they wear their best traditional clothes and enjoy a light breakfast before going to perform Eid prayer.

 This celebration for Moroccans is a chance to be together with their families and the first things family members do to each other, neighbors and relatives are hugging each other and wishing a Blessed celebration by saying ” Mabrouk L3id or Mabrouk L3wacher “.
 Then, the answer is ” May Allah Bless you ” which is in the Moroccan dialect ” Allah ybarek Fik “.

 Eid Al Fitr Prayer :

 Muslims accomplish Eid Al Fitr’s prayer early in the morning of the celebration day.
 After wearing their traditional clothes, Moroccans go out to do this special prayer in Mosques or in large open places managed by local authorities.

 In Moroccan culture and family life, food is very important especially during celebrations.
 Families prepare a variety of typical Moroccan dishes for a mean meal of the day like lamb or beef with prunes, couscous, chicken with olives and preserved lemons, seafood or chicken Bastilla, chicken rfissa..etc.

 Gifts for children :

 Usually, older members of the Moroccan family give pocket money to children.

 Visiting relatives :

-In general, moroccan families start visiting their relatives in afternoon or evening after havign the mean meal at home.
+In general, Moroccan families start visiting their relatives in the afternoon or evening after having the mean meal at home.